makerkit/makerkit/packages/data-loader/supabase/nextjs/README.md

 1. **Server Components** - i.e. to be used in RSCs
 2. **Client Components** - i.e. to be used in SPA/SSR
 3. **React Hook** - i.e. to be used in React Client Components
-4. **Directly** using the `supabaseDataLoader` function.
+4. **Directly** using the `fetchDataFromSupabase` function.
 Useful for server-side code - e.g. in a Route Handler, or Server Action

 ## Usage